-- The DrScheme window has two main areas where we can type. - 1. the top window is where we develop our model descriptions - 2. the bottom window is used to issue interactive commands to DrScheme - 3. the commands in the top window are executed only when we click the "Run" button, while the ones in the bottom are executed immediately - To be able to use Mead, we need to issue a command to tell DrScheme that we want to use it:
+- The DrScheme window has two main areas where we can type. - 1.
+The top window is where we develop our model descriptions. - 2.
+The bottom window is used to issue interactive commands to DrScheme. - 3.
+The same commands work in both places, but the commands in the top window are executed only when we click the "Run" button, while the ones in the bottom are executed immediately. - Like any computer programming environment, DrScheme and Mead require that we follow a set of rules (the syntax) when forming commands.
+This will become more clear through examples. - To be able to use Mead, we need to issue a command to tell DrScheme that we want to use it: